diego-vazqual/UCE-PHYLOGENOMICS-PIPELINE/README.md

 ⚠️ Important: The PHYLIP format requires taxon names to be no longer than 10 characters.
 If names exceed this limit, programs may throw read errors, truncate names, or produce incorrect results.

-To avoid these issues, taxon names must be renamed using a mapping file `taxa_map.txt` like the example below:
+✏️To avoid these issues, taxon names must be renamed using a mapping file `taxa_map.txt` like the example below:
 ```
 Acteon_sp    Taxa1
 Acteon_tornatilis    Taxa2